elitenomad/zen-search/README.md

         - Ticket belongs to a User
     - Indexes the data
         - UserIndex
+            - Indexes created for Full string and tokensized version of a string.
+            - Didn't create prefix or suffix string indexes.
         - TicketIndex
+            - Indexes created for Full string and tokensized version of a string.
+            - Didn't create prefix or suffix string indexes.
 - When an option is selected,
     - Lookup both the JSON files and combine the records and display (Brute force)
     - Lookup for the right indexes and display the output.